matttang7/CLEF2022-Task1/task1/README.md

 # Task 1:  Fighting the COVID-19 Infodemic

-This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2022-CheckThat!
+This repository contains the _datasets_, _format checker, scorer and baselines_ for the [CLEF2022-CheckThat!
 Task 1](https://sites.google.com/view/clef2022-checkthat/tasks/task-1-fighting-the-covid-19-infodemic).
 The task consists in ranking a stream of tweets according to their check-worthiness.

 This file contains the basic information regarding the CLEF2022-CheckThat!
 Task 1 on Fighting the COVID-19 Infodemic on tweets provided for the CLEF2022-CheckThat!
-Lab on "Fighting the COVID-19 Infodemic and Fake News Detection".
+Lab.
-The current version is listed bellow corresponds to the release of the training, dev, and dev_test data sets.
-The dev can be used to fine-tune the model and dev_test can be used to evaluate the performance of the model.
-The final evaluation will be based on the final test set.
+The current version, as listed bellow, corresponds to the release of the training, dev, and dev_test data sets.
+The dev partition can be used for fine-tuning, whereas dev_test partition can be used for internal evaluation, before the release of the final test set.
+The official evaluation will be based on the final test set (not yet available).